 Renters insurance covers your things no matter where they are.
 So if someone broke into your gym locker or your car's trunk to steal your new smartphone (or, worse, your wedding ring), your renters policy can help pay to replace it.
 Consider adding a "rider" to your renters policy to ensure that your expensive valuables are adequately covered.

 A surprising truth about property theft

 It seems thieves are more comfortable working in the open than inside your home.
-In 2010, the number of reported thefts in public was roughly 4 times the number of home burglaries.
+In 2012, the number of reported thefts in public was nearly 6 times the number of home burglaries.

 How you might be (unintentionally) increasing your risk of property theft outside your home